hsinyulin118/hsinyulin118.github.io/_pages/about.md

 * Developed expertise in cost analysis, market analysis, customer insights, and marketing strategies.

 **Member of Academic Affairs Department, Business Administration Student Association**, Nov.
 2021 - Jun.
 2023
-* Organized two guest lectures on “How to be a Youtuber” and “Secret of Advertisement” and one advertisement strategy workshop for 50+ fellow students.
+* Organized two guest lectures on “How to be a Youtuber” and “Secret of Advertisement”  for 50+ fellow students.
 * Skilled in creating and designing advertisements, including developing compelling content and graphics to effectively promote products and services.

 **President, 2023 Finance Summit, AIESEC in Taiwan**, Oct.
 2022 - Jan.
 2023